IsaacScript/isaacscript/docs/directory-structure.md

 ### `isaacscript.json`

 This is the configuration file for `isaacscript`.
+It contains only per-user settings.
+Thus, it should not be commited to a Git repostiory.
+You can see the format of the file in [the IsaacScript source code](https://github.com/IsaacScript/isaacscript/blob/main/src/types/Config.ts).

 <br />